Skip to content

 • Reports: successful/failed count, requests/sec, latency percentiles (p50, p95, p99, min, max)

 Each worker thread uses a persistent requests.Session.
-Latency includes the full round-trip: guest -> net-proxy -> vsock -> host MITM proxy -> internet -> response back.
+Latency includes the full round-trip: guest -> net-proxy -> vsock -> host MITM proxy -> local debug upstream -> response back.

 Load tests (mitm-load, mcp-load, dns-load)